First Pillar: All you need to know to retire in Switzerland

 The first pillar is a state pension.

 Every Swiss person registered with this global insurance will receive this pension.
 The Assurance-Vieillesse et Survivants (AVS) insurance is what makes the first pillar.
-This insurance covers the basic needs of every people in Switzerland after retirement.
+This insurance covers the basic needs of every person in Switzerland after retirement.

 This pension is paid by every Swiss employee (and independent people) after 17 years old through a deduction from their salary.